Apartment Resident Retention Ideas That Work

 You know whose apartment lease renewal is coming up soon and this is a leasing agent’s chance to influence the signing decision in a casual, relaxed setting.

 Property managers can seek out apartment residents attending who are supporters and encourage a positive social media post or online review.
 Yes, many apartment resident retention ideas will move through your online portals but it still takes a personal push to direct customers there.

 Event Planning: An Abundance of Resident Retention Ideas

-- First of Month – Write a newsletter about your apartment community news and include a blurb about the event as a first step in advertising.
+- First of Month – Write a community newsletter about your apartment news and include a blurb about the event as a first step in advertising.
 Reinforce the date announcement by sending an email blast to current residents and mail a post card to future prospects as save-the-date invitations.

-- 10 Days Prior – Put posters in high-traffic areas such as the apartment leasing office, resident lobby and community elevator, laundry room, recycle center, clubhouse and fitness center or wherever residents gather.
+- 10 Days Prior – Put flyers in high-traffic areas such as the apartment leasing office, resident lobby and community elevator, laundry room, recycle center, clubhouse and fitness center or wherever residents gather.
 Now you’re creating a buzz.

-- 2 Days Prior – Deliver marketing door hangers to resident doorknobs for a last-minute event reminder they are sure to see.
+- 2 Days Prior – Deliver apartment marketing door hangers to resident doorknobs for a last-minute event reminder they are sure to see.

 - The Day After – Send thank you cards to attendees from your resident event and post untagged photos on social media outlets or in resident portal message boards.
 Make sure you have permission before snapping a photo.